OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/build-instructions-ubuntu.md

     git submodule update --init

 ### Build and install required dependencies using vcpkg
-vcpkg is located in the folder ThirdParty/vcpkg
+vcpkg is located in the folder ThirdParty/vcpkg.
+The packages to be installed is specified in vcpkg.json.
+The actual install of the selected packages are done in the CMake configure step.

     ThirdParty/vcpkg/bootstrap-vcpkg.sh